WandererGuy/crawl_google_translate/README.md

 ### Requirements
+this repo no longer supported , please go to https://github.com/WandererGuy/Google_translate_crawl_v2_template for the update version
 1. **ChromeDriver**
 	- [Check your current Google Chrome Version](https://www.businessinsider.com/what-version-of-google-chrome-do-i-have)
 	- Download ChromeDriver corresponding to your Chrome Version at [ChromeDriver](https://chromedriver.chromium.org/downloads), unzip it.